mgpai22/fake-useragent/README.md

 - Retrieves user-agent strings (both of type: `desktop`, `tablet` and/or `mobile` UAs)
 - Retrieve user-agent fron JSON file in Go struct, with fields like `Useragent`, `Percent`, `Type`, `DeviceBrand`, `Browser`, `BrowserVersion`, `Os`, `OsVersion` and `Platform`
 - This Golang package has the same functionality as popular Python libray "Fake-useragent" and based on same Json user-agents database
+- Compatible fake user-agent with Colly Scraping Framework and other.
  ```sh
 go get github.com/lib4u/fake-useragent
 ```